 Prior to taking the Supreme Court bench, Justice Hughes served as a Kentucky Court of Appeals judge from 1997-1998 and a Jefferson County Circuit Court judge from 1999-2006.
 She was reappointed to the Court of Appeals in 2006 and later elected to the court, where she was serving when she was appointed to the Supreme Court.

-Justice Hughes earned a bachelor’s degree from the University of Louisville where she graduated in 1977 with highest honors.
-She graduated magna cum laude from the U of L School of Law in 1980 and was named the Outstanding Graduate of her law school class.
+After earning her bachelor’s degree with highest honors from the University of Louisville, Justice Hughes graduated magna cum laude from the University of Louisville Louis D. Brandeis School of Law, where she was named Outstanding Graduate of her law school class.
 Before serving as a judge, she practiced law for 15 years, concentrating on business and commercial litigation.

-Justice Hughes is president of the Louis D. Brandeis Inn of Court.
-She is the Supreme Court representative on the Kentucky IOLTA Board and chair of the Civil Rules Committee.
-She is a past president of the U of L School of Law Alumni Council and previously served as a trustee for the Kentucky Judicial Form Retirement System Board.
-Justice Hughes is a former Louisville Bar Association Judge of the Year and was the U of L Alumni Fellow in 2009.
+Justice Hughes is a past president of the Louis D. Brandeis Inn of Court.
+She is chairwoman of the Supreme Court’s Civil Rules Committee and is the Supreme Court representative on the board of the Kentucky IOLTA Fund, which has awarded more than $15 million in grants since 1988 to provide legal aid to those who cannot afford an attorney, local pro bono programs and other projects.
+She is past president of the alumni council for the University of Louisville Louis D. Brandeis School of Law and served as a trustee for the Kentucky Judicial Form Retirement System Board from 2000-2012.
+She is a past Louisville Bar Association Judge of the Year and was the U of L Law Alumni Fellow in 2009.
 She is a frequent lecturer for the Kentucky Circuit Judges College and is a 2007 graduate of Leadership Louisville.

-Justice Hughes is a native of Princeton, Ky.
-She has three sons.
+Justice Hughes is a native of Princeton, Ky., and has three sons.